Deonixlive/Control-Betaflight-Copter/README.md

 | X    	| X    	| X    	| X   	| X   	| X    	| X    	| 127 	|
 | X    	|      	| X    	| X   	| X   	| X    	| X    	| 95  	|
 ```
 __WARNING:__ _On our firmware the YAW and THROTTLE channel was swapped.
-This has been corrected here, but you might wan't to revert that if you notice that it is wrong.
+This has been corrected here, but you might want to revert that if you notice that it is wrong.
 You will also need to adjust the set_rc function in Copter.py_

 For our example we only need to enable the throttle channel which corresponds to `100 (Binary) = 8 (Dezimal)`.
 Notice the we can ignore the leftmost zeros.
 Now we can set and save the mask: